meabed/gqlts/README.md

 🔥 **Features**

 - Type completion
 - Type validation
 - Easily fetch all fields in a type
 - Support subscription
 - Graphql Client built in
 - Works with any client
 - Works in node and the browser
+- Built in Axios Client, and exported to extend with interceptors.
+- Client Operation support for Axios configuration, such as headers, timeout, cancelToken, abortSignal, etc.
+- Support batching queries
+- Consistent response format { data, errors, extensions }

+> Find more server-client examples in the [examples repo](https://github.com/meabed/graphql-examples)

-## Example
+## Example usage

 First generate your client executing